This page contains the complete documentation for pbqff as a single HTML

 you request a geometry optimization, pbqff assumes that you have marked

-all of the variables in the Z-matrix to optimize with *
+all of the variables in the Z-matrix to optimize with * as

 expected by CFOUR and will extract the optimized Cartesian geometry from